-“Two Hands” was modelled by Auguste Rodin.
-A plaster version of this sculpture is inscribed “Hands of Rodin and Rose Beuret”, which suggest that these clasped hands are the hands of Rodin, the sculptor and his lover.
+“Two Hands” was modeled by Auguste Rodin.
+A plaster version of this sculpture is inscribed “Hands of Rodin and Rose Beuret,” which suggests that these clasped hands are the hands of Rodin, the sculptor, and his lover.
 Rodin stated that he felt an:

 “intense passion for the expression of the human hands.”

 During his career, he modeled thousands of hands as small clay studies.
 For Rodin, the hand and the interplay of hands within groups of figures were expressive components of his sculptures.
 Rodin imbued hands with a range of emotions, from anger and despair to compassion and kindness.
 He kept many hand clay studies in his studio, where he would contemplate them as sculptural forms in space.

 When Rodin composed a new figure, he often experimented with different hands at varying angles to explore the possibilities of new expressive combinations.
 This approach reinforced Rodin’s interest in the partial figure, and he felt that representations of parts of the body, such as the hand, are not necessarily dependent upon a complete figure to convey meaning.

 Auguste Rodin is generally considered the father of modern sculpture; he possessed a unique ability to model a complex and deeply pocketed surface in clay.
 Many of his most notable sculptures were criticized during his lifetime.
 Rodin’s most original work departed from traditional themes of mythology and allegory, he modeled the human body with realism and with personal character and physicality.
 By 1900, he was a world-renowned artist and remained one of the few sculptors widely known outside the arts community.